 Social media is a tough road right now, with the world upended and chaotic, and folks are understandably distraught and upset much of the time.
 So be discreet.
 I share discounted or free titles from trad and self published authors I love, blog post links and general upbeat stuff, along with the occasional self-promo post.
 Find your lane, and be consistent.
 For inspiration, watch Author Toby Neal on Facebook and take notes.
 And buy her books!

 I was a consistent once-a-week blogger for years, then stopped in Spring of 2016.
 The reasons were complicated.
 I started blogging before I published a book and my posts detailed my self-pubbing experiences.
 So the original incarnation of my blog was author-centric.
 I decided to take a break and contemplate its future.

 The obvious answer was, going forward, to publish posts more of interest to and including my readers, which every author probably knows, and which I blogged about long ago.
 So I’m doing my best to segue from author-centric blogging to posts that appeal to both readers and writers.
 This post clearly does not fit the bill, aside from one question:

 Readers, where do you most often go to find new authors to read?
 Please leave a comment and share!

-Now I hope to get back to blogging at least once a month.
+Now I hope to get back to blogging at least once in a while.
 (Guest posting on pertinent blogs can also help with discoverability, by the way.)
 New posts keep the website fresh, it provides an outlet for data and research you can’t use in your books, such as what you’re reading, travels that take you to plot locations, etc. Which leads me to… subscriber newsletters.
 Your blog posts can provide content for these.

 5. Subscriber emails